Domestic violence against men: Causes of female-perpetrated IPV

 Linda Kelly writes that "in conceding that women do engage in acts of domestic violence, female use of violence is justified as self-defense—a lifesaving reaction of women who are being physically attacked by their male partners.
 The development of the battered woman syndrome as a defense for crimes committed against abusive male partners, including homicide, evidences the wide acceptance of a woman's use of violence as self-defense."
+Others have argued that domestic violence against women is not primarily motivated by self-defense.
 The theory is that when women commit intimate partner violence, it is probably justified because they were previously victims and, therefore, the male was the "primary aggressor."
 Thus, the woman's violent behavior is caused by her background as a victim.
 Juan Carlos Ramírez explains that given the socially accepted model of femininity as one of submission, passivity and abnegation, whatever behavior does not follow this stereotype will be perceived in an exaggerated manner as abnormal and violent.
 Thus, women will be perceived as disproportionately aggressive even if merely defending themselves.

 Multiple studies indicate that the majority of women's intimate partner violence against male partners is in the context of being victimized.
 A 2010 systematic review of the literature on women's perpetration of intimate partner violence found that anger, self-defense and retaliation were common motivations but that distinguishing between self-defense and retaliation was difficult.
 Other studies indicate that only a small proportion of women identify their intimate partner violence as self-defense.
 For example, in a 1996 study of 1,978 people in England, 21% of women who admitted to committing intimate partner violence gave self-defense as a reason.
 More prevalent reasons were "Get through to" (53%), "Something said" (52%) and "Make do something" (26%).
 In a five-year study of 978 college students from California, concluded in 1997, Martin S. Fiebert and Denise M. Gonzalez found an intimate partner violence rate amongst women of 20%.
 Within this group, perpetrators were asked to select reasons as to why they assaulted their partner, with the option to choose multiple reasons.
 The breakdown of reasons had "my partner wasn't sensitive to my needs" as the most prevalent (46%).
 Also found more frequently than self-defense were "I wished to gain my partner's attention" (44%) and "My partner was not listening to me" (43%).